 Paris, Jacquemart-André, Watteau à Fragonard (2014), under cat.
 26.

 It has also been suggested that the head of Raimond Poisson as Crispin on a sheet of studies in the British Museum (Rosenberg and Prat 569) is related to the character in the Metropolitan Museum painting.
-However, the head of Crispin in the London drawing is not all that convincing a source for the painting, not in specific features—the tilt of the head, the direction of the glance—or overall characterization.
+However, the head of Crispin in the London drawing is not convincing as a source for the painting, certainly not in specific features—the tilt of the head, the direction of the glance—or overall characterization.

 As with so many of Watteau’s inventions, the subject of his painting is much debated.
 The narrative is clearly theatrical.
 The heroine has received a note which causes her to declaim emotionally.
 Presumably it is news of a lover’s deceit, departure, or death.
 Her exaggerated gesture to the heavens is grandiose, and her servant cries in an equally histrionic manner.
 A similar pairing of a distraught mistress and a weeping servant appears in an early Watteau drawing, one that reflects his stay with Gillot (Rosenberg and Prat 114).
-This is not to imply that Watteau turned to this drawing but, rather, these characters and gestures were standard elements in the Paris theater, ones that Watteau knew.
-So too, the actresses gestures and emotions in the drawing and in the painting are countered by a male actor who also gestures with outstretched arms.
+This is not to imply that Watteau turned to this drawing but, rather, that these characters and gestures were standard elements in the Paris theater, ones that Watteau knew.
+So too, the actress's gestures and emotions in the drawing and in the painting are countered by a male actor who also gestures with outstretched arms.
 Although the costumes in the drawing strike an exotic, Oriental note, while the setting of the Metropolitan Museum’s painting suggests a Roman milieu, still the drawing and the painting have much in common.